View any updates made to the page, with the most recent listed first.

 Fundraising in public: principles and key considerations

-Keep up good sanitation practices.
+Keep up good hygiene practices.
 Cleaning practices and hand hygiene are important in reducing the risk of transmission.
 You should wash your hands as often as practically possible and use hand sanitiser frequently.
 Make sure you reinforce hand hygiene and provide hand sanitiser for fundraisers to use whenever they come into contact with an object or have to touch something (such as a doorbell) which others may have touched.
 Sanitiser should be used before and after touching any such object.
-Restrict the use of shared equipment wherever possible, and if it must be shared make sure it is frequently cleaned.
+Restrict the use of shared equipment wherever possible, and if it must be shared make sure it is frequently cleaned, especially between use.

 Keep to social distancing guidance.
-You must fundraise in accordance with Government guidance on social distancing and in-line with any rules from the Governments of Scotland, Wales and Northern Ireland and any further conditions from local authorities.
-Currently, the appropriate social distance in England is at least two metres or one metre with additional risk mitigation (where two metres is not viable).
+You must fundraise in accordance with Government guidance on social distancing and any further conditions from local authorities.
+See advice from England, Scotland, Wales and Northern Ireland.
+You should be aware that this could change over time and you will need to keep up-to-date with any changes and respond appropriately.
 You should consider and set out the mitigations you will introduce in your risk assessment.
-In Scotland, Wales and Northern Ireland, the appropriate social distance is two metres.
-You should be aware that this could change over time and you will need to keep up-to-date with any changes and respond appropriately.
 If there are certain locations, for example, flats or apartment blocks with narrow walkways, where social distancing cannot be maintained, you should not fundraise in those locations.
 Be aware that the public might expect to maintain these practices after restrictions lift.
 You should implement social distancing measures in the following ways:

 - Keep a minimum distance.
 You should maintain the appropriate social distance from members of the public and between yourself and other fundraisers.
 For example, if you knock on a person’s door, you should then move at least two metres away from the door.
 If you have a stand in a public place then consider having markings or materials that clearly set out the appropriate distance that people should be.
 Messages on clothing or signage about social distancing should also be considered.
 The behaviour of the public may be difficult to predict, and in the event that a member of the public is not maintaining social distancing then it is the responsibility of the fundraiser to act quickly and ensure a proper distance is maintained.
 Due to the risk of transmission, fundraisers should never shout to attract attention or during the course of a conversation, even if they are in a loud public setting.
 You should also refrain from playing loud music.
 If the setting becomes too loud so that fundraisers are unable to have a conversation at normal speaking volume than they should not initiate or continue a conversation.